Numerical preservation of multiple local conservation laws: Nonlinear Schr odinger equation

 \subsection{Numerical Tests}

 We now consider two different benchmark problems for (\ref{NLS}) subject to periodic boundary conditions, to compare the schemes developed in the previous section with other schemes from the literature.
-The multisymplectic scheme introduced by Chen \textit{et al.} in \cite{Chen2000}, which is equivalent to the Preissman box scheme, amounts to
+The multisymplectic scheme introduced in \cite{Chen2000}, which is equivalent to the Preissman box scheme, amounts to

 with A backward error analysis of this method can be found in \cite{ISbea}.

 In \cite{Chen2000}, the authors use a method of lines (MoL) approach to derive symplectic integrators of the NLS equation.
 One of these is based on the following semi-discretization of the Hamiltonian functional (\ref{Hamiltonian})